4B72697368/Bide/README.md

 ### Bide

-Bide is an opensource and lightweight web-IDE built for fast setup and development.
+Bide is an open-source, lightweight web-based IDE designed to streamline your development process with minimal setup.
+It's filled with features to boost your productivity and enhance your development experience.

 ## It is feature rich and can:

 1. Integrate to Github

+    Effortlessly connect to your GitHub repositories for quick access and management.

 2. Has AI Development Tool

+    Leverage built-in AI tools that assist in writing, debugging, and optimizing code.

-3. Uses Monaco to Provide Top-Tier Intellisense
+3. Uses Monaco to provide Top-Tier Intellisense

+    Powered by Monaco, the same editor behind Visual Studio Code, for seamless autocompletion, code suggestions, and error detection.

-4. Uses Firestore to Save Your Codespaces
+4. Firestore for consistent codespaces

+    Save your work with Firestore, enabling cloud-based storage for easy retrieval and collaboration.

 5. Use Piston Execute API to Run Code in the Browser

+    Quickly run and test your code directly in the browser using the Piston API.

 6. Runs Python, Javascript, Typescript, Go, PHP, Bash, C++, C#, and Java

+    Bide supports Python, JavaScript, TypeScript, Go, PHP, Bash, C++, C#, and Java, so you can work with your preferred stack.

 ## During development,